Graduate Highlights

 Eric Thomas

-Eric enrolled at the Culinary Center after completing NYCHA’s 10-week Food Business Pathways program and being referred through NYCHA-REES.
-He was unemployed at the time and quickly stood out as a dedicated student—finishing Culinary Essentials, Pastry Arts, Hospitality, and multiple workshops, including Caribbean Baking, in early 2025.
-Motivated to expand his skills beyond the kitchen, Eric continued his education through Ancient Song Doula Services and the SUNY Bronx Educational Opportunity Center before launching his own business, Chef Doula LLC, in March 2025.
+Eric enrolled at the Culinary Center after being referred through NYCHA-REES.
+He was unemployed at the time and quickly stood out as a dedicated student—finishing Culinary Essentials, Pastry Arts, Hospitality, and multiple workshops, including Caribbean Baking, in January 2025.
+Motivated to expand his skills beyond the kitchen, Eric continued his education through Ancient Song Doula Services, the SUNY Bronx Educational Opportunity Center, and NYCHA’s 10-week Food Business Pathways program before launching his own business, Chef Doula LLC, in March 2025.
 Chef Doula LLC specializes in private chef services and nutritional education for pregnant women and their families, offering in-home meal prep, full-spectrum doula care, and educational workshops.
 Eric was recently featured in The NYCHA Journal for Black Business Month, celebrating his entrepreneurial journey.
 (9/16/25)

 Evgenii Kirillov